MyPublicGitHubAcct/rust-example/readme.md

 ### Checking and Building

-The code above will not compile using MacOS as the target, but will using Cortex-M4.
+The code above will not compile to an ELF using MacOS as the target, but will using a different target.
+Cortex-M4 and Cortex-M7 are both in the Armv7E-M architecture family. _thumbv7em-none-eabi_, and _thumbv7em-none-eabihf_ are appropriate targets for this family.
+The latter is the same as the former except that it includes _hardware_ floating point support.

 To check for errors, use the ```--target``` flag.